-According to Capterra, 65% of businesses adopt a CRM system within their first five years.
+According to Capterra, 65% of businesses adopt a customer relationship management (CRM) system within their first five years.
 But just because most businesses have one, doesn’t mean they use it.
 In fact, 22% of salespeople don’t know what a CRM is and 40% still use spreadsheets and other informal methods to record client data.

 Considering that CRMs have been found by Salesforce to boost productivity, improve sales forecasting accuracy, and grow sales, it’s a shame that it isn’t more widely used across businesses.
 So, with all of those benefits, why aren’t more salespeople regular users of CRM systems?

 As an expert in helping clients get an ROI from their sales tools for CloudKettle, Jon McGinley is well aware of CRM problems that bring usage – and as a result, ROI – down.
 To find out what those CRM problems are and how to fix them, we spoke with Jon at a bustling Dreamforce 2017.
 Here are the three common CRM problems he often sees with clients and how you can solve them at your organization to increase CRM adoption.

 In Jon’s experience, many of his clients don’t use their CRM systems because their contact records lack vital information or the CRM system makes it hard to enter in pivotal data.

 “A lot of the problems we’re seeing with CRM adoption is the ability to add contact records and add real relationship information into them,” Jon says.
 “Once you start seeing that happen, that’s when you get the real value created inside of the CRM.
 Sellers move deals faster.
 We see greater opportunities.”

 Without that key relationship piece, sales and business development teams don’t see the value of CRM systems.
 This is where optimization tools can really make a difference in making relevant relationship data easier to enter.